codacy-open-source-projects-scans/pyserial/documentation/appendix.rst

     create two issues with that:

     - implementations for other modules are found.
-On Windows, it's safe to exclude 'serialposix', 'serialjava' and 'serialcli' as these are not used.
+On Windows, it's safe to exclude 'serialposix' as this is not used.

     - :func:`serial.serial_for_url` does a dynamic lookup of protocol handlers at runtime.
 If this function is used, the desired handlers have to be included manually (e.g. 'serial.urlhandler.protocol_socket', 'serial.urlhandler.protocol_rfc2217', etc.).
-This can be done either with the "includes" option in ``setup.py`` or by a dummy import in one of the packaged modules.
+This can be done either with the "includes" option in the packaging tool configuration or by a dummy import in one of the packaged modules.

 User supplied URL handlers
     :func:`serial.serial_for_url` can be used to access "virtual" serial ports